Restore Function and Comfort to Your Smile

 Dental Crowns

 Dental crowns cover and protect teeth that are cracked, worn, or weakened from decay or treatment.
-Each crown is custom-made to blend with your natural smile.
+Each crown is designed to match the colour and shape of your teeth, where possible.
 They restore strength, shape, and function, helping you chew comfortably and prevent further damage to the remaining tooth structure.

 Dental Bridges

 Dental bridges in Bunbury are used to replace one or more missing teeth in a row.
-Anchored to nearby natural teeth or implants, they restore your bite and support facial balance.
+Anchored to nearby natural teeth or implants, they restore your bite and help maintain alignment and oral function.
 Bridges also prevent neighbouring teeth from shifting out of place and help you speak and chew more easily.

 Dentures

 Dentures are custom-made to replace several or all missing teeth in the upper or lower jaw.
-We offer full and partial options based on your needs.
-Made to match the shape of your mouth, dentures support your facial structure, improve speech, and allow you to eat a wider range of foods.
+We offer full and partial options tailored to your needs.
+They fit the contours of your mouth, support jaw structure, and help maintain function, speech, and the ability to eat a wider range of foods.

 Are you ready to prioritise your oral health?
-Book a consultation with our friendly team to discuss your needs and explore suitable treatment options.
+Book a consultation to discuss your oral health needs and treatment options.

 Eversmile Dental